Proposal of a quantum version of active particles via a nonunitary quantum walk: Quantum active particle in one dimension

 for the stationary values $N_1^\st$ and $N_2^\st$ for $N_1$ and $N_2$, respectively.
-We can thus regard that the parameter $g$ describes the probability difference between the two levels of a qubit under laser pumping.
-Since this parameter $g$ does not depend on the other parameter $\varepsilon$ in Eqs.~\eqref{eqQABP10} and \eqref{eqQABP20}, these two parameters are set mutually independently.
+We used the relation $w^2\ee^{-2g}\ll Wn_0\ll w^2\ee^{2g}$ with $g$ assumed to be finite.
+We can thus assume that the parameter $g$ describes the probability difference between the two levels of a qubit under laser pumping.
+Since $g$ does not depend on $\varepsilon$ in equation~\eqref{eqQABP10} , these two parameters are set independently of each other.

+Because of the energy input of the laser pumping, the total probability and the energy expectation of our model should change over time.
+This physical requirement is satisfied by the pseudo-Hermiticity of our model.
+We explain this point in the next subsection.